samuelroland/KanFF/db/records-management.md

 - start and end: date of start and of the work.
 Is useful to make a planing.
 - state: technical state of the work (independant of dates about the work. changes are only manual)
     - Values: 1 = to do, 2 = in run, 3 = completed.
-- importance and urgency: values 1 to 5 to mesure importance and urgency of the project.
+- value: value of the "work" made in this work
+- effort: value between 1 and 10 about the effort to bring to achieve this work.
 - visible: boolean value. visible or not outside of the group.
-- effort: value between 1 and 10 about the effort to bring to achieve this work.
 - creation_date: date of creation of the work.

 ### Tasks:
 - number: unique identifier to identify a task. equal to id ? !!how to generate an unique number ?
 - name: name of the task
-- description: what you should do in this task, if name is not clear of unprecise
+- description: what you should do in this task, if name is not clear or unprecise
-- deadline: date where the date should be done
+- deadline: date where the task should be done
-- importance and urgency: values 1 to 5 to mesure importance and urgency of the project.
 - state: technical state of the task (independant of dates about the task. changes are only manual)
     - Values: 1 = to do, 2 = in run, 3 = completed.
+- urgency: how the task is urgent (1=min and 5=max)
+- link: can contains a link that is related to the task
+- completion_date: date of the completion of the task